Small Town Fundraising: Your Guide to Big Impact

 Get your community moving with a challenge that encourages friendly competition and active participation.
 A charity 5K or a family fun run is a classic for a reason; it’s accessible to people of all fitness levels and creates a visible, energetic presence in town.
 You could also organize a “tour de town” bike ride with different distance options, similar to our own Bike to the Beach rides.
 For a twist, consider a virtual challenge where participants track their miles over a week or a month.
 This allows people to get involved on their own schedule, making it easy for everyone to contribute to the goal from wherever they are.

-Host Sports Tournaments and Outdoor Activities
+Get Active with Sports Tournaments and Outdoor Fun

 Tap into your town’s competitive spirit by organizing a charity sports tournament.
 A friendly kickball, dodgeball, or pickleball tournament can bring out the whole community for a day of fun.
 Local businesses, schools, and community groups can form teams and pay an entry fee to participate.
 You can also host a golf outing or a cornhole championship, depending on what’s popular in your area.
 These events are fantastic for building camaraderie and encouraging teamwork.
 Plus, they offer great opportunities for local businesses to get involved when you become a sponsor for teams, fields, or equipment.